magnitudespace/frontend-assignment/README.md

 * Install the project dependencies with yarn (or npm) `yarn install`
 * Open the project, complete the `tasks` and run `yarn test` to see your progress

-* If it wasn't given to you as a do-at-home, build the two design elements within the `web` folder using your chosen method

 ### Contents of repo
 * `tasks` contains the tasks you need to complete
 * `test` contains the test modules to verify the tasks work.
 You can ignore this.